 Puerto Rico: the island of dreamy sunsets, blue water, and mofongo for days.
-It’s been a month since my boyfriend and I returned home, and I still miss our rental villa complete with crowing roosters in the yard and beaches in every direction.
+It’s been a month since my boyfriend, Aaron, and I returned home, and I still miss our rental villa complete with crowing roosters in the yard and beaches in every direction.
 Planned mostly as a surf trip, we stayed in Rincón, a town on Puerto Rico’s west coast known for its world-class surfing beaches.
-Although I fall off my longboard and tumble through the waves time and time again, I’m always up for traveling somewhere new, and my boyfriend lives and breathes surfing.
+Although I fall off my longboard and tumble through the waves time and time again, I’m always up for traveling somewhere new, and Aaron lives and breathes surfing.
 So, equipped with surfboards, summer clothes, and our Nikon D3500, we took off from Newark, New Jersey and landed in San Juan, Puerto Rico.

 After our four-hour flight, we were welcomed by rainbows and humidity.
 We cranked up the AC in the Hyundai Tucson we rented and began the two-and-a-half-hour drive from San Juan to Rincón.
 When we got to the El Mirador Guest Villa, our home-away-from-home for nine days, we were amazed.
 It was open, airy, had breathtaking beachy views, and the neighbors (including dogs) were friendly, too.

 There are plenty of beaches in Puerto Rico, and that means there are lots of waves to catch.
 During our stay we visited Domes Beach, Maria’s Beach, Steps Beach, and Playa La Ruina.
 Aaron took on all the waves he could get, but no matter where we went, the local surfers were territorial of the bigger waves.
 The best spots got crowded quick, even before sunrise.
 The beaches of Puerto Rico are packed with surfers — locals and visitors — during the winter.